daun/statamic-asset-thumbnails/README.md

 ## How It Works

-The addon generates control panel thumbnails for non-image file by integrating with a third-party file conversion service and caching the resulting image preview.
+The addon generates control panel thumbnails for non-image files by integrating with a third-party file conversion service and caching the resulting image preview.
 Currently it supports the following service.
 Support for CloudConvert is planned.

 - [Transloadit](https://transloadit.com/): 9$/month, free tier available

 ## Quick Start

 1. Install using `composer require daun/statamic-asset-thumbnails`
-2. Publish the config using `php artisan vendor:publish --tag=statamic-asset-thumbnails-config`
-3. Configure the driver and credentials in `config/statamic-asset-thumbnails.php`
+2. Configure the driver and credentials in `config/statamic-asset-thumbnails.php`

 ## Commands